How Apple Pay beat the odds because of great design

 It's hard to imagine any store refusing to accept a valid form of payment but in this case the companies CVS and Rite Aid then disabled this">arguably had no choice.
 Their contract with the MCX consortium forbade the use of any rival system and that wasn't a big deal in 2012 when there really weren't any alternatives.

-Come 2014 when there was Apple Pay and CurrentC wasn't expected for another year, it became a very big deal.
+Come 2014 when there was Apple Pay and CurrentC still wasn't expected for another year, this became a very big deal.

 Big enough that eventually CurrentC simply died.
 It took years but in 2017 what remained of the consortium's technology was bought by JPMorgan Chase & Co.